mohammad-agus/mohammad-agus/README.md

 ## Hi there 👋

-My name is Agus, I'm a data analyst with 4 years of experience in the operations and supply chain management of a retail company.
+MMy name is Agus.
+I'm a data analyst with 4 years of experience in the operations and supply chain management of a retail company.
-I'm currently deepened my understanding in predictive analytics, machine learning and Python.
+I'm deepening my understanding of predictive analytics, machine learning, and Python.

 <!--
 **mohammad-agus/mohammad-agus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.